Local Search for Small Businesses

 Second, I also suggest you head over to GetListed.org.
 There is a wealth of knowledge on local search from some people who really know the nuances of the local search economy.
 There's a lot to learn there.
 Plus, they have a tool you can use to see what profiles need claiming and updating.

-When you boil it down, local search really comes down to your proximity to the search or searcher's location, you businesses prominence, including the number of consistent business citations appear across the web, and sentiment, what people are saying about your business on rating sites, like Google Places, Yelp, etc.
+When you boil it down, local search really comes down to your proximity to the search or searcher's location, you businesses prominence, including the number of consistent business citations appear across the web, and sentiment, what people are saying about your business on rating sites, like Google My Business, Yelp, etc.

 Increasing your web foot print